8-time Wimbledon champ Federer loses quarterfinal to Hurkacz

 But Hurkacz conceded nothing.
 Undaunted by the setting, the stakes, the foe or the almost-uniformly-for-Federer fans, Hurkacz claimed four of the next fives game to pull even at 4-all, breaking along the way with a stinging forehand return of a 101 mph serve that rushed Federer and drew a backhand into the net.

-In the tiebreaker — which was preceded by loud chants from the full-to-capacity stands of “Let’s go, Roger!
+In the tiebreaker — which was preceded by loud chants of “Let’s go, Roger!
 Let’s go!” and rhythmic clapping — it was more of the same: Hurkacz hitting his spots and Federer stumbling.

 On one foray to the net, Federer lost his footing and, in the process of catching his balance, missed what could have been a simple volley.